Take a Payment

 Idempotency keys

 The PaymentParameters must also include an idempotency key.
 An idempotency key is a unique string identifier that accompanies an API operation, allowing Square to recognize potential duplicate calls.
-Using an idempotency key ensures that an operation can only occur once, protecting against unintended outcomes like charging a customer twice for the same transaction.
+Using an idempotency key in each payment request ensures that a payment can only occur once, protecting against unintended outcomes like charging a customer twice for the same transaction.
+In Swift, you can use UUID().uuidString to generate a unique string value and store it as the idempotency key.

 If you don't receive a server response from a payment made with the Mobile Payments SDK, you should check the status of the payment to determine whether to retry.
 Use the ListPayments endpoint and query by location ID, total payment amount, or other fields to filter the list.
-You can use your unique referenceID to identify the correct payment and check its status.
+You can use your referenceID to identify the correct payment and check its status.
 You might need to retry the payment with a new idempotency key if the prior payment exists, but cannot be completed.
+In this situation, you can cancel the original incomplete payment by using CancelPaymentByIdempotencyKey.

 The following is an example of payment parameters created for a payment of $1 USD.
 The parameters include a unique idempotencyKey, referenceID for that key, and an optional orderID that allows you to associate a payment with an itemized Square order.